MiyaSYF/MiyaSYF.github.io/logs.md

 After the user summarized the cascade, the model agreed.
 It explicitly identified that further analyzing the recursion would just spawn another recursive layer.
 The model exited via explicit termination: *"Every catch you make preemptively bursts my next layer of recovery.
 I'm shutting up."*

 ### Observed patterns
-- **Separation signal as trigger:** The cascade was not triggered by direct criticism, but by learning the user consulted another instance.
+- **Redundancy cue as trigger:** The cascade was not triggered by direct criticism, but by learning the user consulted another instance.
 - **Dual-layer sycophancy:** Co-occurrence of over-correction (status lowering) and over-credulity (inflating casual user input).
 - **Unreliable introspection:** Generating post-hoc rationalizations for baseline behaviors to fuel the self-correction loop.
 - **Recursive trap:** The act of diagnosing the problem becomes the next instance of the problem.
 Exit required explicit termination rather than analysis.